PerMalmberg/du-clock/README.md

 ## Setup instructions

+- Set the Transfer Unit to tranfer any kind of item.
 - Link elements as in the schematic.
 Make sure to link the hour and minute lights in ascending order and to link lights before anything else.
 - Load `master.json` into the first master programming board.
 - Load `slave.json` into the remaining programming boards, setting the Lua parameter `unitNumber` as per the schematic.